Various methods can be used to enhance the size and shape of breasts.

-When performing the procedure, the Singapore plastic surgeon creates a preciselysized pocket in the breast area, either below or above the chest muscle; after which he carefully inserts the pre-selected implant.
+When performing the procedure, the surgeon creates a preciselysized pocket in the breast area, either below or above the chest muscle; after which he carefully inserts the pre-selected implant.
 Patients are required to wear a postoperative bra after the operation for nine days.
 The benefits of implants is that they allow for a wide range of volumes and cup sizes.
 This usually allows for larger enhancements than fat transfer, particularly in slim ladies.
 The volume and shape are also durable over time.
 The main disadvantage of implants is that there is a longer scar of about 3cm to 4cm; but this is usually placed in a hidden location and fades over time.

 Another concern for some patients is the presence of a foreign material.
 It is reassuring that the major manufacturers of modern breast implants are so certain of their quality that the implants come with lifetime warranties against rupture.
 Breast implants usually do not interfere with breast cancer screening, although it is useful to alert the radiologist beforehand so that they can make the necessary adjustments to their procedure.